 User-generated content refers to any image, text, or video posted by followers that you repost on your business profile.
 It’s a great way to encourage followers to participate in your content creation.
 It’s a successful tactic, too: Consumers are 2.4x more likely to say user-generated content is authentic compared to brand-created content.
 You can encourage UGC by getting users to post about your product or brand on their accounts, then share the most high-quality posts with your followers.

 The best part is that you don’t need a high budget to implement this strategy because customers will do most of the content creation for you.
 One way to boost UGC is to create a hashtag, then encourage customers to share images of your product with that hashtag.

 When followers share these images, it’ll increase brand awareness and drive growth.
 Your customers’ followers may see their friends’ posts and be tempted to visit your brand’s profile (and follow it, if you’re lucky!).
 UGC also acts as social proof––new followers and potential customers may trust the brand more if they see others using your products.

 Beauty products brand Burt’s Bees leverages this strategy by sharing images of customers using its products and explaining their favorite beauty hack in the caption:

 Grow your Instagram following organically

-While boosting organic growth on Instagram can seem intimidating, it’s possible to see results if you consistently use the right techniques.
-Armed with the strategies in this guide, you can increase engagement, improve your brand’s visibility, and drive organic growth.
+While boosting organic growth on Instagram can seem intimidating, it’s possible to see results if you consistently use the right techniques to get organic followers for Instagram.
+Armed with the strategies in this guide, you can increase engagement with every Instagram follower on your Instagram account, improve your brand’s visibility, and drive organic growth.

 Remember to start slowly by trying one or two of these strategies and evaluating your audience’s response.
 Good luck!